 Should it nevertheless be necessary to transfer your personal data outside of the EEA, we will take measures to ensure that your personal information is protected at all times (for example, signed standard contractual clauses).

-7. Do We Share Your Personal Data?
+7. Do You Share My Personal Data?

 We may sometimes contract with selected third parties to supply services to you on our behalf.
 In some cases, those third parties may require access to some or all of your personal data that we hold.